Radical Affinity and Variant Proportion in Natural Numbers

 [N.b. the tabular data on this page is not well-formatted for printing purposes – please use the pdf version]

 The term ‘Radical Affinity’ stems from an investigation into the properties of natural numbers – their tendencies to behave, according to characteristics of their radices (or ‘bases’), in ways previously unacknowledged in the analyses of quantitative systems.
 In the title page of this section I raised some concerns over conventional approaches to quantitative understanding, with respect to the definition of an ‘integer’, and to the principle of rational proportionality governing integers in the denotation of numeric value.
-This inquiry begins from an empirical comparison of values in exponential series across a limited range of diverse number radices (base-2 to base-9), in terms of the logarithmic ratios of sequential values in each exponential series, relative to the ratios of corresponding values in the decimal series.
-While the logarithmic ratios of sequential values in the decimal series are naturally consistent, and would produce graphs consisting of horizontal straight lines, in the case of each of the radical series reproduced here the distributions revealed are mostly irregular series of variegated peaks and troughs, displaying proportional inconsistency.
+This inquiry begins from an empirical comparison of sequential exponentials of x=10, transposing the series of those values across a limited range of diverse number radices (base-2 to base-9), in order to examine the logarithmic ratios of sequential values in each radical series, relative to the ratios of corresponding values in the decimal series.
+While the logarithmic ratios of sequential values in the decimal exponential series are naturally consistent, and result in a graph consisting of a horizontal straight line at y=1, in the case of each of the radical series reproduced here the distributions revealed are irregular series of variegated peaks and troughs, displaying proportional inconsistency.
 In other pages in this section (and in the Analysis section below), this inquiry is treated more discursively; the following exercises attempt to explicate these concerns in basic empirical terms.

 Problematic